-Astride the San Andreas fault, with views extending from across the Bay to San Francisco, Portola Valley's history begins with the logging town of Searsville.
-Its most famous 19th-century settler was Andrew Hallidie, inventor of the cable car, who purchased property in 1883, then donated land for a school and post office.
+Astride the San Andreas fault, with views extending from across the Bay to San Francisco, Portola Valley began its existence as the logging town of Searsville.
+Its most famous 19th-century settler was Andrew Hallidie, inventor of the cable car, who purchased property in 1883 and then donated land for a school and post office.

 Portola Valley Neighborhoods: